A part-time freelance writer who is trying different ways to earn money online.

 - The site does not look pretty.

 Instead of charging you a commission fee, iFreelance charges you a monthly membership fee.
-I like it that iFreelance has not taken the normal route and done something different.
+I like that iFreelance has not taken the normal route and done something different.
 The site is not for newbies because there is a lot of competition, and there is no escrow.
-You will have to pay monthly membership fees for maintaining the account, and iFreelance will not offer you something extraordinary.
+You will have to pay monthly membership fees to maintain the account, and iFreelance will not offer you something extraordinary.

 - Spam-free website.